Rovio Entertainment: 2003–2009: early years

+2010–2014: international success

 In March 2011, Rovio raised $42 million in venture capital funding from Accel Partners, Atomico and Felicis Ventures.
 In July 2011, the company changed its name to Rovio Entertainment.
 In June 2011, the company hired David Maisel to lead their Angry Birds movie production.
 By October 2011, Rovio purchased Kombo, a Helsinki-based animation company.
 The animation studio was acquired to produce a series of short videos released in 2012.
 In March 2012, Rovio acquired Futuremark Game Studios, the game development division of benchmarking company Futuremark, for an undisclosed sum.

 In May 2012, Rovio announced that its game series Angry Birds had reached its one billionth download.
 In July 2012, Rovio announced a distribution partnership with Activision to bring the first three Angry Birds titles to video game consoles and handhelds, in a collection named Angry Birds Trilogy.
 It was released in September 2012.
 In November 2012, Rovio released Angry Birds Star Wars, an iteration of its popular game licensed from the Star Wars original trilogy, for mobile devices and PC.
 Rovio partnered with Activision again to port the title to video game consoles and handhelds, with it being released on those platforms in October 2013.
 A sequel, Angry Birds Star Wars II, based on the Star Wars prequel trilogy, was released in September 2013.

 In March 2013, Rovio launched its multi-platform Toons.TV channel starting with Angry Birds Toons.
 As of 2013, Rovio became a video game publisher and is publishing third party games through its Rovio Stars program.
 The channel was discontinued in 2017.

 In January 2014, Rovio announced that its game series Angry Birds had reached its two billionth download.
 In addition, it was revealed that their flagship series, Angry Birds, "leaked data" to third-party companies, possibly to surveillance agencies like the NSA.
 In retaliation, anti-NSA hackers defaced Rovio's website.

 In May 2014, Rovio launched a new publishing arm, Rovio LVL11, to release experimental games.
 The first game published under Rovio LVL11 is Retry and the second is Selfie Slam.
 As of June 2014, Rovio considers themselves an entertainment company, not just a game company.
 This is reinforced by Rovio's merchandise and licensing business accounting for about half of their annual revenue of $216 million in 2013.